esa/kazoo/templates/concurrency_view/simulation_gpr/README.md

-Generate a .gpr to build the system for simulation
+Generate a Makefile and .gpr to build the system for simulation